Spanish coup of March 1939: Governmental response

 Negrín and his government listened to the CND radio broadcast when at Posición Yuste.
 The prime minister immediately called Casado and a flurry of other telephone conversations followed.
 Negrín demanded explanations, which Casado refused to give.
 A series of other phone calls revealed that except commanders of Army of Extremadura and Army of Andalusia, who seemed loyal even though somewhat ambiguous, most other local military leaders tended to side with the rebels.
 Santiago Garcés Arroyo, the nationwide SIM commander present at Posición Yuste, called Pedrero and ordered him to arrest Casado, which he refused to do.
 At some point during the night most members of the government, including the prime minister, concluded that there was no point in mounting resistance against CND.
 Some sources claim that either Negrín or Antonio Cordón García tried to arrange with Casado formal handover of powers, principally to ensure that the Republican government is not entirely compromised internationally.

-In the early hours of March 6 Negrín received information that the fleet would not return to Cartagena and was heading to Algeria; this effectively quashed any hope of massive, controlled evacuation from Levantine ports.
+Early on March 6, Negrín received information that the fleet would not return to Cartagena and was heading to Algeria; this effectively quashed any hope of massive, controlled evacuation from Levantine ports.
 There were also news that civil governor of Murcia sided with the rebels, that there might be CND-loyal troops sent to capture Negrín and the government at Posición Yuste, that the near airfield in Monòver might soon get overrun and that the port in Alicante, still controlled by the government, might be cut off.
 In the morning Negrín decided to leave Spain and ordered for aircraft to be ready at Monóver.

 The idea of organizing resistance was still nurtured by at least some members of the nationwide PCE executive and Komintern, who resided in their headquarters known as Posición Dakar, few kilometers from Posición Yuste (the PCE leader José Díaz left Spain in November 1938 to undergo medical treatment in the USSR).
 Togliatti suggested that last effort to secure some sort of ceasefire agreement should be made with CND; it was a device to gain time in order to ascertain the scale of support for the rebels.
 Pedro Checa sent emissaries out across the central zone to the same end.
 Some tried to convince Negrín, who before flying out visited Posición Dakar, but to no avail.
 Negrín tried to issue a radio broadcast which would declare the need to hand over power in constitutional manner, but no transmitter was available.
 Around mid-day on March 6 Negrín and his government flew to France.
 Some in PCE planned last-ditch bulwark of resistance between Albacete, Valencia and Cartagena, but eventually the executive made a last-minute decision to avoid further bloodshed, which effectively forbade fighting CND, and to go underground; most of its members flew out on March 6, too.
 Checa was left to communicate the decisions adopted; as there was no radio connection available, he sent an emissary to Madrid.